Curriculum

 Performance & Fitness

-This course focuses on athletic performance as well as the fundamental principles of fitness.
-Students interested in athletic performance will be introduced to speed, strength, flexibility, and conditioning tailored for athletes.
-Students who are interested in personal fitness are introduced to wellness related concepts and activities for the purpose of gaining knowledge and the skills necessary to evaluate their personal fitness level and to develop a personal lifelong fitness program.
+This semester course focuses on athletic performance as well as the fundamental principles of fitness.
+Students interested in athletic performance are introduced to speed, strength, flexibility, and conditioning tailored for athletes.
+Students who are interested in personal fitness are introduced to wellness-related concepts and activities for the purpose of gaining knowledge and the skills necessary to evaluate their personal fitness level and to develop a personal lifelong fitness program.
 Activities include, but are not limited to: weight training, aerobics, and team games such as volleyball, basketball, tennis, softball, and soccer.

 PE credits do not count toward the minimum 23 credits required for graduation although a combination of PE/Interscholastic Athletics credits equivalent to 2 credits is required to graduate.